Star Trek Movies

 Class-M planets from any form of matter.
 The scientists who developed the

-device, among them Carol Marcus, who once dated Kirk, and their son David, are
+device, among them Carol Marcus, who once dated Kirk, and their common son David, are

 trapped on the planetoid Regula, from where the Enterprise rescues them before